SaraPettinari/soccer_data_pm/README.md

 ### Position Attributes

 - **entityId:** Unique identifier for the field area.
-- **area:** General
+- **area:** General field area classification: Midfield, Defense, Goalkeeper, Out of the field.
+- **zone:** Absolute zone (wrt the first team appearing in the log for a specific match) where the event occurred: Left, Right.

 ## Event Log Folder Structure

 Each league is organized into its own folder.
-Within this folder, the `entities` subfolder holds all tables containing object attributes, while the `events.csv` file stores the event data, while `events_with_area.csv` contains the event data processed to record also the position entity.
+Within this folder, the `entities` subfolder holds all tables containing object attributes, while the `events.csv` file stores the event data, while `events_with_postion.csv` contains the event data processed to record also the position entity.

 ```
     📁 {league}